-Each job has a money back guarantee.
+Each job has a 28-day satisfaction guarantee.

-I haven’t had a chance to test the service personally yet, but will be sure to report back here and update this post once I do.
+I haven’t had a chance to test the service personally yet but will be sure to report back here and update this post once I do.

-When I first saw Codeable, a couple competitors came to mind.
+When I first saw Codeable, a couple of competitors came to mind.
 The first is Elto (formerly Tweaky), which offers website “tweaks” and other services starting from just $39.
 (Read about how I’ve been using Fiverr instead.)

 The second service I thought of was WP Curve, which offers “unlimited” WordPress support for just $69 per month.
 They’ve seen some crazy growth over the past year and are doing very well.